Indian quartet Diksha, Pranavi, Aditi, Avani set for PIF London 2025 - www.lokmattimes.com

 Indian quartet Diksha, Pranavi, Aditi, Avani set for PIF London 2025

-London, Aug 8 The PIF London Championship will witness a strong Indian presence with the participation of Diksha ...
+London [UK], August 8 : The PIF London Championship will witness a strong Indian presence with the participation of ...

-London, Aug 8 The PIF London Championship will witness a strong Indian presence with the participation of Diksha Dagar, Pranavi Urs, Aditi Ashok, and Avani Prashanth.
-The $1.5 million event holds special significance for Diksha Dagar, who was part of the winning team at the 2021 Aramco Team Series in London.
+London [UK], August 8 : The PIF London Championship will witness a strong Indian presence with the participation of Diksha Dagar, Pranavi Urs, Aditi Ashok, and Avani Prashanth.
+The 1.5 USD million event holds special significance for Diksha Dagar, who was part of the winning team at the 2021 Aramco Team Series in London.

 This achievement made her only the second Indian woman, after Aditi Ashok, to claim multiple titles on the Ladies European Tour (LET).
 That victory represented more than just a trophy; it highlighted India's growing impact in women's golf on the world stage.